Frequently Asked Questions

 GSK is not responsible for third-party website content.

-Over 90% of Singaporeans aged 50 and above have been exposed to the chickenpox virus,1 and 1 in 3 adults are at risk of getting shingles in their lifetime.2*.
-If you are 50 years of age or older, your risk of shingles increases due to age-related decline in immunity (ARDI) which allows the virus to reactivate.2-4 Other risk factors of shingles include:
+Over 90% of adults aged 50 and older have been exposed to the chickenpox virus,1* meaning most adults carry the virus that causes shingles.
+In fact, about 1 in 3 people are at risk of developing shingles in their lifetime.2*.
+If you are 50 years of age or older, your risk of getting shingles increases due to age-related decline in immunity,3,4 making it easier for the dormant virus to reactivate.3

-• Other certain infections (e.g. COVID-19)6
+• Other certain infections (e.g., HIV, COVID-19)3,5,6

-• Physical or psychological stress4,5
+• Physical trauma and psychological stress3,7,8

 • A family history of shingles5

-*Based on US population data
+*Based on US population data.

 References: